storj/storj/docs/design/uptime-reputation-calculation.md

 1. Currently the uptime checks are combined with the audit check for calculating the total _SN_ reputation; after this implementation, the uptime check doesn't present a _"score"_ which can directly combined with.
 1. The implementation of this system requires to interact with other satellite processes, <sup>1</sup> getting the _SN_ address and <sup>2</sup> disqualify a _SN_; for keeping this system uncoupled of those processes and being able to scale up the satellite, it should be a way to perform those operations through an interface which will remain once the satellite will be broken into different distributed system.
-1. The implementation of the _uptime recheck loop_ mentions to retrieve a list of _SNs_ in order of being able to maintain the order, however, it may be a problem with it in order of holding the result set open too long, impacting the perfomance of database.
 1. The implementation of _uptime recheck loop_ section should contain a protocol buffers definition in case the process run on a different machine; this part hasn't been elaborated because we may decide on not doing it for the first version but we should consider it during the implementation for being able to adapt it with the minimal modifications.